 As for decoration and style, you can use gradients, shadows and other decorative elements as long as they look accurate and harmoniously fitting into the overall design.
 Also, it’s important to stick to one style, so if you have business-like website design I suppose table with grunge touch or based on vintage textures will be inappropriate, although it will definitely catch users’ attention.

 As for modern trends, today is the era of clean and clear designs that can be easily achieved by means of CSS3 and HTML5.
-With the recent advent of the Metro style, flat design got its second rebirth making set of monochromatic rectangles sophisticated, nifty and stylish.
-Simplicity of the approach not only prevents users from confusing, but also untied hands of those who aren’t supporters of intricate design.
+With the recent advent of the Metro style, the flat design got its second rebirth making set of monochromatic rectangles sophisticated, nifty and stylish.
+The simplicity of the approach not only prevents users from confusing but also untied the hands of those who aren’t supporters of intricate design.

 Pricing Table Examples

 Pricing by Edokoa

 Pricing Table by Vlade Dimovski